isomerpages/govtech-gobusiness-main/_run-and-grow/business-grants-portal/apply-for-a-bgp-grant.md

 <img style="margin:0px 0 0 29px" width=104 src="/images/grow/bgp/Apply New Grant.svg" aria-hidden="true">
 </td>
 <td style="width:auto; valign:middle">
-<strong>Step 4: Get updates as your claim is processed</strong><br><br>Monitor your claim on the 'My Grants' page.
-An email will be sent to you if the agency requires more information.
+<strong>Step 4: Complete and submit application form</strong><br><br>Fill in your project details in this step.
+Once submitted, your application will be sent to the relevant agency for processing.
+The agency’s contact details will be shown on the “Grant Actions” page.
 </td>
 </tr>
 <tr>